-All students must meet the criteria for both the high school curricular requirements and the high school performance requirements as defined by OSRHE.
+All applicants to Associate in Science (AS) and Bachelor of Technology (BT) programs must meet the criteria for both the high school curricular requirements and the high school performance requirements as defined by OSRHE.

 Fifteen units of high school coursework are required for college admission to public colleges and universities in the State System.
 These include: